 This feasibility trial is designed to provide robust data on whether it is possible to undertake a future definitive RCT of a postnatal weight management and lifestyle behaviour intervention among women from an ethnically diverse inner city setting.
 Support for weight management is important, given the longer-term health impacts of a higher BMI at pregnancy commencement, or as a consequence of gaining EGWG, on women and their children, but evidence of how best to support these women is lacking.
 Prior to undertaking a definitive RCT of effectiveness, evidence is needed to see if such a trial could be undertaken, if postnatal women would be prepared to enter a study of weight management, when would be an appropriate time to offer such an intervention, if a weight management intervention could impact on other positive health behaviours, confirm outcomes likely to be of most importance in a future trial and if criteria to proceed to a definitive trial have been met.

-Author affiliations
+Declarations

+Ethics approval and consent to participate: Ethics approval.
+London–Camberwell St Giles Research Ethics Committee, reference: 16/LO/1422.

+Consent for publication: Not applicable

+Availability of data and material: Not applicable

+Competing interests: AA, alongside her academic position at the University of Nottingham, also holds a consultancy position at Slimming World®(Alfreton, UK).
+Neither AA or Slimming World®(Alfreton, UK) will have access to the study data or be involved in the data collection or analyses of the study.
+DB is supported by the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care South London (NIHR CLAHRC South London) at King’s College Hospital NHS Foundation Trust.
+The views expressed are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.
+The other authors declare that they have no competing interests in relation to this study.

 Funding: National Institute Health Research (NIHR) Public Health Research Programme, grant number 14/67/14.

-Contributors: DB conceived the idea for the trial, with the support of CT.
+Authors’ contributions: DB conceived the idea for the trial, with the support of CT.
 DB, CT, EON, NK, and MU were responsible for designing the intervention approach.
 The trial was designed by DB, CT, PS, MU, AH, AA, LP, EON, BO and NK.
 DB prepared the first draft of the manuscript.
 Successive drafts were contributed by CT, AA, AH, MU, VB, SR, PS, NK, EON, LP, SMc, SOC, VC, BO.
 The final draft of the manuscript was approved by all authors.

 Disclaimer: This study is funded by the NIHR Public Health Research Programme.
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.